dvdmtw98/blog/Post Vault/articles/2023-03-19-regex-demystified.md

 #### Backreference

-Backreferences are special constructs that allow to reference a capture group that was defined previous in the regex string.
+Backreferences are special constructs that allow referencing of a capture group that was defined previously in the regex string.
 Since backreferences are based on capture groups we can have anonymous as well as named backreferences.

 >**(ab\|c)\\1**: Matches all occurrences of aa, bb and cc i.e. the character matched by the capture group repeated again
 >